-The majority of commissions are for the custom illustrated map that fulfils a specific brief.
+The majority of commissions are for custom illustrated maps that fulfil a specific brief.

-A brief can be highly detailed and descriptive or of a more general description, whatever
+A brief can be highly detailed or of a more general description, whatever

 the nature of the brief further discussion by phone, email, or a meeting helps to define

 Pricing is established according to the usage of an image.
 As a guideline we use the Association

 of Illustrators price structuring for the UK and Europe, For the USA we use a similar set of guidelines